The Thin Man: A change in direction

-Film sequels
+Film series

+Scene from the film version: (left to right) Nora (Myrna Loy), Nick (William Powell) and Dorothy (Maureen O'Sullivan).

 Even as the novel was appearing at the start of 1934, MGM paid Hammett $21,000 (£13,100) for the movie rights.
 Shot in just 14 days and fairly faithful to the original, the film was released within five months of the novel's successful first appearance.
 Though Hammett never completed a new novel himself, the success of its adaptation formed the basis for what became a linked six-film series, as well as for The Thin Man television series aired on NBC from 1957–59.

 Following the success of the 1934 film version of The Thin Man, Hammett was commissioned to work on screenplays for two of the sequels, After the Thin Man (1936) and Another Thin Man (1939).
 These scripts, discovered amongst Hammett's papers in 2011, together with instructions by Hammett for incorporation of additional elements written by screenwriters Albert Hackett and Frances Goodrich, were edited by Hammett's biographer Richard Layman in collaboration with Hammett's granddaughter Julie M. Rivett and published as novellas under the title Return of the Thin Man in 2012.